-Our starting point was Lisbon, which on its own is a great place to visit for a few days (post about Lisbon is coming soon).
-But as we had the whole week we also wanted to travel around and explore few places nearby.
+Travelers to Portugal usually start with Lisbon, which on its own is a great place to visit for a few days (post about Lisbon is coming soon).
+After exploring the city it’s a good idea to travel around and explore few places nearby.

 Below are 3 easy one-day trips from Lisbon we would recommend.
 All trips are child-friendly – with no long driving times and with a mix of sightseeing and nature.